This Household Product Removes Blood from Carpet

-How to Get Blood Out of Carpet with Hydrogen Peroxide
+The Fastest Way to Get Blood Out of Carpet: Hydrogen Peroxide

 Hydrogen peroxide is an oxidizer.
-Rather than bleaching the stain, it breaks down the color, making it invisible.
-Its oxidizing power is effective on bright stains like juice, wine, and blood.
+Rather than bleaching the stain, it breaks down the protein in blood, loosening its grip on fabric or carpet.
+Its oxidizing power is effective on bright stains like juice, wine, and blood – making the stains nearly invisible.

-Before treating your stain, use a cloth to dab peroxide in an inconspicuous area, like a small corner or tiny spot underneath a piece of furniture.
+Hydrogen peroxide works to remove blood stains on most textiles but has a bleaching effect on some fabrics.
+If you have dark carpet, perform a spot test before treating your blood stain.
+You can do this by using a cloth to dab peroxide in an inconspicuous area, like a small corner or tiny spot underneath a piece of furniture.
 Wait a few minutes, and then wash the peroxide with cold water.
-If it doesn’t leave a bleached mark, it should be safe to use on your stain.
+If it doesn’t leave a bleached mark, you’re good to go.

 Step 1: Prep the Stain

-If the blood stain is fresh, use a paper towel to blot up as much color as possible.
+Use a paper towel to blot up as much blood as possible.
 Then, dab the area with a rag soaked in cold water and dish soap.
 Afterward, pat the area to remove excess moisture.

 If the blood stain is dry, use a soft-bristled brush (like an old toothbrush) to agitate it.